Tejes-Dasari/Health_Care_MERN/README.md

-**API Endpoints**
+## API Endpoints

 The server side of this application provides the following API endpoints:

-GET /records/all_records: Get all health care records.
+`GET /records/all_records`: Get all health care records.

-POST /records/add_record: Add a new health care record.
+`POST /records/add_record`: Add a new health care record.

-PUT /records/update_record/:id: Update a health care record.
+`PUT /records/update_record/:id`: Update a health care record.

-DELETE /records/delete_record/:id: Delete a health care record.
+`DELETE /records/delete_record/:id`: Delete a health care record.

-POST /stock/add_stock: Add a new stock entry.
+`POST /stock/add_stock`: Add a new stock entry.

-GET /stock/all_stocks: Get all stock entries.
+`GET /stock/all_stocks`: Get all stock entries.

-PUT /stock/update_stock/:id: Update a stock entry.
+`PUT /stock/update_stock/:id`: Update a stock entry.

-DELETE /stock/delete_stock/:id: Delete a stock entry.
+`DELETE /stock/delete_stock/:id`: Delete a stock entry.

-GET /icepack_record: Get all ice pack records.
+`GET /icepack_record`: Get all ice pack records.

-POST /icepack_record: Add a new ice pack record.
+`POST /icepack_record`: Add a new ice pack record.

-DELETE /icepack_record/:id: Delete an ice pack record by ID.
+`DELETE /icepack_record/:id`: Delete an ice pack record by ID.

 **Disclaimer:** This project is developed for educational purposes and might require further optimizations for use in production environments.